rclone/rclone/MANUAL.md

 The result will be returned as a JSON object by default.

-Use "rclone rc list" to see a list of all possible commands.
+Use "rclone rc" to see a list of all possible commands.

 ```
 rclone rc commands parameter [flags]